 ∙ TransUnion Corp; 1-800-888-4213; www.transunion.com

 If you have not obtained a credit report via annualcreditreport.com during the last year you are entitled to one free credit report from that resource.
-You should check your credit report after your bankruptcy discharge is entered and file a dispute with credit reporting agencies if the reported information is not correct.
+You should check your credit report about six months after your bankruptcy discharge is entered and file a dispute with credit reporting agencies if the reported information is not correct.
 Debts incorrectly reported as having a balance owed will negatively affect your credit score and make it more difficult to get credit.